 Hazel is the third most common eye color in the world, and about 5 percent of the global population are thought to have hazel eyes, per World Atlas.
 The color results from a combination of some melanin combined with Rayleigh scattering, a light effect that is responsible for the blue color of the sky and the reddish color people perceived at the setting of the sun.

-In keeping with their link to the extremes of the day, hazel-eyed people are often thought to exhibit opposing tendencies, being adventurous, curious, and courageous on the one hand, but also aware of difficulties and obstacles, and prone to contemplation on the other.
+In keeping with their link to the extremes of the day, hazel-eyed people are often thought to exhibit opposing tendencies, being adventurous, curious, and courageous on the one hand but also aware of difficulties and obstacles and being prone to contemplation on the other.

 People with green eyes are sometimes said to be very passionate and creative, willing to devote their heart and soul to projects and people that they care deeply about.